The university does not typically agree to sign supplier credit applications.

 When requested by a supplier to do so, consider the following:

-- You may return an unsigned, but otherwise completed copy of the application along with a copy of our credit information.
-Occasionally, the supplier will be satisfied with this.
+- You may provide the supplier with an unsigned, but otherwise completed copy of the application along with a copy of our credit information.
+The supplier may be satisfied with this.
 Our UC Davis Credit Reference Letter contains this information.
 Contact Procurement and Contracting Services if you need a copy of the credit reference letter.

 - Does your department have a Procurement Card?
 If so, try using that with the supplier.

 - If the supplier refuses to accept either of the above two options, consider other sources for the same or equivalent product, such as AggieBuy.

 If you’ve tried the above avenues with no success, and absolutely require the product and cannot get it from another source, you will need to:

 - Submit the application as an attachment to a KFS Purchase Agreement document.

 - Include a note in the Purchase Agreement document that you attempted to get the supplier to accept a KFS Requisition with the UC Davis credit reference letter without signing their agreement and that you weren't able to locate another source.

 - In the item description area of the Purchase Agreement document, please indicate what types of items you intend to purchase through the supplier on future Requisitions.